ashleyf1996/OOP_Web_Application_Assignment3/README.md

 	- Fistly, when you go on to my website, you see the home page.
 	- From the home page you can navigate to anyother page on the website.
-	-A user can register, login/logout.
+	- A user can register, login/logout.
 	- On the home page, there is text, images and fun fact button for the user to press.

 	About us page: